enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ```

 #### Presentation Screen

-To open Sharpsell customer presentation screen from your app use the below function
+To open the Sharpsell customer presentation screen from your app use the below function

 ```